 Probable Failure Cause: We then determined what could cause the potential failure.

 Severity Ranking: We then assigned a severity ranking of 1-10 to the failure.
 1 for the lowest risk, 10 for highest risk.

 Occurrence Ranking: We then determined an occurrence ranking.
 1 for least likely, 10 for highly likely that the failure would occur.

 Detection Ranking: We then determined the likelihood that the failure would be detected.
 1 for easily detected, 10 for very hard to detect.

-Risk Priority Number (RPN) calculated: This is an overall analysis of the risk.
+Risk Priority Number (RPN) calculated: This is an overall risk analysis.
 This is found by multiplying the Severity Ranking X Occurrence Ranking X Detection Ranking.
-For example, if the Severity was 2 and the Occurrence was 5 and the Detection was 5 then the RPN would be 50.
-Another example could be; if the Severity was 7 and the Occurrence was 8 and the Detection was 9 the RPN would be 504.
+For example, if the Severity was 2 and th, there was 5 and the Detection was 5 then the RPN would be 50.
+Another example could be; if the Severity was 7, the Occurrence was 8 and the Detection was 9 the RPN would be 504.
 The higher the RPN, the higher the risk.
 Corrective actions ideally lead to a lower RPN number.

 This whole process took over a month to develop and present to our prospective customer.
-After displacing the incumbent supplier, we worked with them over a period of 18 months to “attack” and improve the processes that were most detrimental to overall product quality.
+After displacing the incumbent supplier, we worked with them for over 18 months to “attack” and improve the processes that were most detrimental to overall product quality.

 RPNs were monitored each month to confirm that the improvements that were being made were effective.
 Near the end of the 18 months, their quality complaints concerning paint went from over four hundred complaints a month (on average) to just one.